 Many online sites may offer greater reach to prospective buyers for a used car, but they require as much as $200 for the listing.
-One way to get some views on the internet is a free listing on sites such as Craigslist and Facebook Marketplace.
+Another way to get some reach on the internet is a free listing on Craigslist and Facebook Marketplace sites.

 Craigslist has been the source of all kinds of classified listings for the better part of three decades now.
-Its automotive section is enormous to the point where both enthusiasts and those in need of an inexpensive used car likely have it bookmarked.
-You have plenty of options when you post your ad, including a sizable amount of pictures.
+The automotive section is enormous to the point where enthusiasts and those in need of an inexpensive used car likely have it bookmarked.
+As a result, there are plenty of options when you post your ad, including a sizable amount of pictures.

-The most significant caveat with Craigslist and Facebook Marketplace is that these platforms can be rife with scams.
-It's important to be aware of the techniques that scammers use and also to make sure that your ad is full of information about the car, which will be more likely to attract truly interested buyers instead of scammers.
+But the most significant caveat with Craigslist and Facebook Marketplace is that these platforms can be rife with scams.
+So it's essential to be aware of the techniques that scammers use and make sure that your ad is full of information about the car, which will be more likely to attract legitimately interested buyers instead of scammers.

-The most common scam of fake buyers is to contact a seller and say that they will pay full price for a car but that the seller needs to ship it to them.
-They then say that they will send a check to cover both.
-The main ways to avoid scammers are to always deal in cash, never agree to strange requests, and don't respond to contacts that sound dubious.
+The most common scam of fake buyers is to contact a seller and say that they will pay full price for a car, but the seller needs to ship it to them.
+They then say that they will send a cashier's check to cover both.
+Avoid scammers that always deal in cash, never agree to strange requests, and don't respond to contacts that sound dubious.
 When you meet someone for a test drive via Craigslist or Facebook Marketplace, it's a good idea to look at their driver's license first and also to meet in a safe, neutral area.

 But then there are hurdles for any time of online platform for selling a car.
-Even with the need for increased distancing, there are ways to give and receive necessary information about the sale.
-Pictures and detail also sell cars, so remember to provide plenty of information on the vehicle's condition and equipment upfront to avoid numerous back-and-forth messages.

-Also make sure to do research on the pricing.
+Even with the need for increased distancing, there are ways to give and receive as much information as possible about the sale.
+Pictures and detail also sell cars, so remember to provide as much information as possible upfront to avoid as many back-and-forth messages as possible.
+And make sure to research pricing.

-Car buying is a stressful enough process.
-Buyers will often skip over cars that are too high-priced compared to similar models.
-They will also become immediately suspect about the listing if it's priced far below market value.
-As a private seller, you deserve top dollar for your old car, and it's worth doing some research to make sure you don't look too motivated or too out of touch.
+Car buying is a stressful enough process, and buyers will often skip over cars that are too ambitiously priced compared to similar models or become immediately suspect if it's far below market value.
+Of course, as a private seller, you want top dollar for your old car, but it's worth doing some research to make sure you don't look too motivated or too out of touch.